smart-edge-open/ido-specs/openness_releasenotes.md

    - Support for HDDL-R only restricted to non-real-time or non-customized CentOS 7.6 default kernel.
  - **OpenNESS 20.06**
    - Offline install for Native mode OnPremises has be deprecated
+ - **OpenNESS 20.09**
+   - Native on-premises is now located in a dedicated repository with no further feature updates from previous release.

 # Fixed Issues
 - **OpenNESS 19.06** There are no non-Intel issues relevant to this release.